antaldaniel/old_music_dataobservatory_eu/content/post/2021-06-07-introducing-suzan-sidal/index.md

 ## Join us

-*Join our open collaboration Economy Data Observatory team as a [data curator](/authors/curator), [developer](/authors/developer) or [business developer](/authors/team).
-More interested in environmental impact analysis?
-Try our [Green Deal Data Observatory](https://greendeal.dataobservatory.eu/#contributors) team!
-Or your interest lies more in data governance, trustworthy AI and other digital market problems?
-Check out our [Digital Music Observatory](https://music.dataobservatory.eu/#contributors) team!*
+*Join our open collaboration Music Data Observatory team as a [data curator](/authors/curator), [developer](/authors/developer) or [business developer](/authors/team).
+More interested in antitrust, innovation policy or economic impact analysis?
+Try our [Economy Data Observatory](https://economy.dataobservatory.eu/#contributors) team!
+Or your interest lies more in climate change, mitigation or climate action?
+Check out our [Green Deal Data Observatory](https://greendeal.dataobservatory.eu/#contributors) team!*